paulrouget/servo-embedding-api/JS_API.md

 We assumed `browser/` lives in the script thread of the host page, and `compositor/` in a worker, but we could also have both is workers.*

-*Note: The `<viewport>` tag will, hopefully, be the only non-standard element that Servo will need to support.
-How to make it so that it's impossible to create a viewport element from regular web content?
-Maybe the viewport could be initialized only if this JS context has access to a valid Browser object (only provided if the "Servo" module is accessible)?*
+*Note: The `<browserview>` tag will, hopefully, be the only non-standard element that Servo will need to support.
+How to make it so that it's impossible to create a browserview element from regular web content?
+Maybe the browserview could be initialized only if this JS context has access to a valid Browser object (only provided if the "Servo" module is accessible)?*